aiven/aiven-docs/docs/products/kafka/howto/avoid-out-of-memory-error.md

 title: Avoid OutOfMemoryError errors in Aiven for Apache Kafka®
 ---

 When a node in an Aiven for Apache Kafka® or Aiven for Apache Kafka® Connect cluster runs low on memory, the Java virtual machine (JVM) running the service may not be able to allocate the memory, and will raise a `java.lang.OutOfMemoryError` exception.
 As a result, Apache Kafka may stop processing messages in topics, and Apache Kafka Connect may be unable to manage connectors.

-For example, you could have a
+For example, you can have a
 [Kafka Connect S3 sink connector](../kafka-connect/howto/s3-sink-connector-aiven) with a `TimeBasedPartitioner` that is configured to generate data directories with a `path.format=YYYY/MM` format.